sarat1991/prod-enricher/README.md

 # Prod-Enricher #
 This service helps in enriching the product with information like reviews, feedbacks etc. based on the given e-commerce product details page.
-The service is designed only for electronics products.
-In particular this service takes only mobile and laptop as sub-category and for other electronics products, the product assumes it as "invalidCategory".
+The service is designed only for mobile and laptop as category and for other electronics products, the service assumes it as "invalidCategory".

 ## Technologies used ##

   -  Mongo DB